 How many battery cables have you thrown away due to corrosion where the cables meet the end?
 Our heat shrink process helps prevents that.

 We will also add additional, auxiliary wires coming out of either battery end, the ring connector end or both.

-Here’s an example of a cable with a 4 gauge auxiliary wire.
+Here’s an example of a battery cable with a 4 gauge auxiliary wire.
 The auxiliary wires are typically used for body ground, fuse block or alternator.

 The heavy cable and copper ends reduce resistance and voltage drop, providing more power to the starter.
 It will often help your car or truck crank easier, especially if you have a big block in the muscle car, hot rod, or truck.
-It might cure that hot, hard starting problem.
+It might also cure that hot, hard starting problem.